Coronavirus: What is ‘Janta Curfew’ on March 22?

 "On March 22, from 7 am to 9 pm, all countrymen have to follow the Janta Curfew," PM Narendra Modi said.

-At 5 pm, all the citizens are requested to encourage the people working in essential services, working in the times of coronavirus, by clapping and ringing their bells.
+At 5 pm, all the citizens are requested to encourage the people working in essential services (such as doctors, nurses, paramedics, municipal staff, armed forces, airport staff), working in the times of coronavirus, by clapping and ringing their bells.

 He also said, "If possible, please call at least 10 people every day and tell them about the 'Janta Curfew' as well as the measures to prevent."